 Post-doctoral Research Associates typically work closely with one or more CHW faculty members during their stay.
 In addition, Post-doctoral Research Associates participate in activities of CHW, including faculty-graduate seminars, workshops, and public lectures, and enjoy access to a wide range of other activities throughout the University.
 Post-doctoral Research Associates devote the major portion of their time to research and writing on issues related to health and wellbeing.
 Some Post-doctoral Research Associates may also have the opportunity to teach in one of Princeton’s undergraduate programs.
 Any teaching is contingent on sufficient enrollments and must be approved by the Dean of the Faculty.

 Applicants should have received a doctorate or equivalent degree within three years of application.
 The program is open to all regardless of citizenship, but it does not support work toward the completion of a degree.
 The term of the appointment to Post-doctoral Research Associate is one year with the possibility of up to two one-year extensions, based on continuing satisfactory performance.

 Post-doctoral Research Associates are defined as scholars who obtained their degrees within the past three years, and who will not be employed by another institution during their stay at Princeton.
 Applicants employed at other institutions who wish to visit should consult the CHW advertisement for Visiting Research Scholars.
-Those who are not employed at other institutions but who received their advanced degree more than three years ago should consult the CHW advertisement for Associate Research Scholars.
+Those who are not employed at other institutions but who received their advanced degree more than three years ago should consult the CHW advertisement for Visiting Associate Research Scholars.